jbrown123/mbclist/README.md

 ## Proximity Calculations
 We use ZIP code centroids (expressed as latitude and longitude) from [GeoNames](http://www.geonames.org/) to do approximate distance calculations.
 These are based on [ZIP Code Tabulation Areas (ZCTAs)](https://www.census.gov/programs-surveys/geography/guidance/geo-areas/zctas.html) defined by the post office and the US Census Bureau.
 The results are an "as the crow flies" *approximate* distance between two ZIP codes.

 Here's how the distance is calculated.
-At the equator 1 degree of longitude is about 69 miles (24,901 miles / 360 degrees = 69.169).
+The circumference of the earth at the equator is about 24,901 miles.
+Therefore, at the equator, 1 degree of longitude is about 69 miles (24,901 miles / 360 degrees = 69.169 miles per degree).
 At the poles 1 degree is 0 feet.

 The cosign function is 0 at 90 degrees and 1 at 0 degrees.
-Therefore, an adequate approximation of the length of 1 degree of longitude is:
- `cos(latitude) * 69`
+Therefore, an adequate approximation of the length (in miles) of 1 degree of longitude at a given latitude is: `cos(latitude) * 69`

 At the equator you can use the [Pythagorean theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem) to calculate distance: